 BOT model appeals to many tech companies because it does not need huge initial investments.
 The financial part goes to the service provider, and the client just has to pay monthly bills.
 Nevertheless, when it comes to the transfer stage a multiplier enters the game.

 Multiplier is the cost price that becomes less within the course of time.
 This is due to the fact that your R&D center should pay off first.
 For instance, if expenses on the offshore R&D office have not been covered yet, the multiplier is quite big.
 Within next months at least some money is paying back and the cost price goes up.
 Eventually, your R&D center is ready for sale.
 Normally, sale is totally restricted by the agreement for the first 12 months.

 Unfortunately, IT companies often diminish the role of people management.
 As long as staff is the main asset that transfers to you after the deal, a lot of attention should be paid on employees.
 I recommend that you take your people’s opinion and attitude into account and communicate with them about the future deal.
 I personally faced cases when a deal on R&D transfer failed just because 5 out of 30 employees agreed to work for the new client.
 That is why a lot of efforts should be made towards employer branding.

-Nevertheless, good news is that IT market is gaining its ground, particularly in Ukraine.
-Nowadays you may find a new kind of service companies which specialize on opening and running R&D centers for Tech clients, but this is another story to be told.
+Nevertheless, good news is that the IT market is gaining its ground, particularly in Ukraine.
+Nowadays you may find a new kind of service companies that specialize in opening and running R&D centers for Tech clients, but this is another story to be told.